 Each Device42 Auto-discovery job is configured to use one (or more) sets of system credentials.
 If you already use CyberArk to manage password and other secrets, or simply don’t want to use Device42 for this purpose, the Device42 CyberArk integration allows Device42 to securely store and retrieve these credentials externally as your primary secret management solution.

-CyberArk offers useful features such as like automatic password rotation, which can be configured to rotate secrets per your specific corporate policies and industry guidelines.
+CyberArk offers useful features such as automatic password rotation, which can be configured to rotate secrets per your specific corporate policies and industry guidelines.

 Note: Passwords retrieved from CyberArk are not viewable in Device42!